ramenguy99/xpg/ROADMAP.md

     - [x] result
     - [x] framegraph
 - [x] Check support for present modes
-- [ ] Cleanup gfx wrappers -> do not like alloca / dynamic alloc, maybe should just wrap the vulkan types for defaults?
+- [x] Cleanup gfx wrappers -> do not like alloca / dynamic alloc, maybe should just wrap the vulkan types for defaults?
-- [ ] Cleanup platform stuff (file IO and threading)
-    - maybe pickup a small filesystem library?
-    - maybe pickup a small utf8 library too for strings/paths?
-- [ ] Cleanup apps
-    - [ ] Embed shaders somehow?
-    - [ ] Run with syncrhonization validation and GPU based validation
-        - [ ] Completely switch to syncrhonization 2 for submission?
-Probably need to fix barriers for submit and present at COLOR_ATTACHMENT_OUTPUT stage

 Python:
 - [x] Check if there is a better way to do imports that works more intuitively